 Manhattan goes nuts as thousands of Beatles fans arrive to celebrate the arrival of the Mop Tops from Liverpool.
-Experts at wringing manic fun from crazy chaotic farces, Bob Zemeckis and Bob Gale’s first film to hit the screen is still one of their best, due to its brilliant craft and a fresh-faced cast of relative newcomers that deliver old-fashioned enthusiasm and big-time laughs.
+Experts at wringing manic fun from crazy chaotic farces, Bob Zemeckis and Bob Gale make their first film to hit the screen one of their best, with brilliant craft and a fresh-faced cast of relative newcomers that deliver old-fashioned enthusiasm and big-time laughs.
 Not since the Marx Brothers have hotel corridors and backstage shenanigans added up to so much mirth.
 The image of Beatlemania at full flower is dead-on accurate, and more nostalgic than a bag of Beatle wigs.

 I Wanna Hold Your Hand

 1978 / Color / 1:85 widescreen / 104 min. / available through The Criterion Collection / Street Date March 26, 2019 / 39.95

 Starring: Nancy Allen, Bobby Di Cicco, Wendie Jo Sperber, Eddie Deezen, Theresa Saldana, Marc McClure, Susan Kendall Newman, Dick Miller, Christian Juttner, Will Jordan, Vito Carenzo, Newton Arnold, Kristine DeBell, Murray the ‘K’.

 Produced by Tamara Assayev, Alexandra Rose